R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 What we'll be doing is:

 - Extracting the model.
 - Replacing the texture path in the mdl to point to our texture.
-  - Allowing for extra properties on our texture.
+- Creating our directory.
+- Setting up a .vmt file.

 .. _VPK Tool: https://github.com/Wanty5883/Titanfall2/blob/master/tools/Titanfall_VPKTool3.4_Portable.zip